himejii/google-cybersecurity-foundations/README.md

 ---

+## Risk Management

+### Risk management is the process of identifying possible security risks, evaluating their potential impact, and applying measures to reduce or control them as effectively as possible.

 ## Learning Outcome

 This project reflects my practical review and consolidation of cybersecurity fundamentals developed through structured training and independent study.